rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 Possibly, this would involve an stdlib trait, e.g. `TryArgUnpack`, whose implementation the language would use to get the arguments.
 This would enable unpacking custom collections as well.

+Infinite iterators, e.g. `std::iter::repeat`, would possibly have unwanted consequences when unpacked into variadic functions accepting infinite arguments.

 ## Syntax Change for Functional Record Updates

 Adopting the `...expr` syntax for argument unpacking means that it is now part of the general "take stuff from here and expand it" family of syntactic sugar.
 As Rust already uses the `..` syntax for *Functional Record Updates*, changing that to use an ellipsis instead would be congruent.